Djibouti entry requirements for Laos passport holders

 Frequently asked questions

-Djibouti requires a yellow fever vaccination certificate if you are arriving from a country with risk of yellow fever transmission.
-Check the latest health requirements before travel.
+Djibouti requires a yellow fever certificate if you're arriving from a country with risk of yellow fever transmission.
+If you're traveling directly from Laos, it's not required, but check if you're transiting through an affected country.

 Official sources